-If you suspect that your employer has violated ERISA guidelines, consider speaking with our knowledgeable attorneys about your legal options.
+If you suspect that your employer has violated the legislation’s guidelines, consider speaking with our knowledgeable attorneys about your legal options.
 Once retained, a Chardon ERISA lawyer could examine your unique circumstances, determine whether you have a valid cause for action, and work tirelessly to pursue a favorable case outcome on your behalf.

 Generally, ERISA covers both defined benefits plans and defined contribution plans.
 Funded by an employer on behalf of an employee, these plans involve monetary contributions from both parties to invest in a designated account.
 There are only a handful of plans which ERISA does not cover, including:

 If an employee’s health, retirement, or pension plan is subject to ERISA regulations, the Act guarantees them several basic rights.
 This includes the rights to be informed about their plan and the minimum standards for participation, to have employee-maintained claims proceedings, and to receive adequate funding from sponsors for their plan.
-Most importantly, ERISA-covered employees have the right to retain a skilled local attorney and hold plan fiduciaries accountable if they fail to live up to their legal duties.
+Most importantly, ERISA-covered employees have the right to retain a skilled attorney in Chardon and hold plan fiduciaries accountable if they fail to live up to their legal duties.

 Even minor violations can have huge financial and personal impacts on plan participants, so it is always important to take potential regulation breaches seriously.
 Although many different circumstances could justify an ERISA lawsuit, some of the most common include: